liuexp/counting-edge-cover/talk/soda14.md

-Hello everyone, thanks for coming.

-I'm gonna talk about a simple FPTAS for counting edge covers.
-This is a joint work with pinyan and chengyu.

 To start with, I will talk about edge covers, and its relation to matching, to a special class of CNF formulae known as Rtw-Mon-CNF, and why its counting version is interesting.
 Then I will move on to our main result, an FPTAS for counting edge covers, which is based on a technique known as correlation decay.